 Mystery Writers of America is the leading association for professional crime writers in the United States.
 Members of MWA include most major writers of crime fiction and non-fiction, as well as screenwriters, dramatists, editors, publishers, and other professionals in the field.
+You do NOT have to be published to join our organization.
 We welcome everyone who is interested in mysteries and crime writing to join MWA.

 There are four categories of membership: